 Evaluating GitHub Repositories (within an Agile Software Development Course)

-The following eight parts of a project should be thoroughly completed.
+The following four parts of a project should be thoroughly completed.
 Each is worth equal amounts of the total grade for setting up the project documentation correctly.
 Each of these parts will be graded all or none… if a team has clearly not put in effort to think through and set up the project nicely, they should not be given a good grade!

 Product backlog